stardot/inf_format/inf_format_full.md

 Producers SHOULD emit an access byte rather than a DFS-style access field, but, if they must, they MAY treat other bits set as implying the DFS-style access state is `Locked`.
 (Rationale: same.)

 Note that there is no access byte bit for `D` or `d`.
-If the corresponding PC directory entry is a directory, the Acorn directory entry is a directory; and if the corresponding PC directory entry is a file, the Acorn directory is a file.
+If the corresponding PC directory entry is a directory, the Acorn directory entry is a directory; and if the corresponding PC directory entry is a file, the Acorn directory entry is a file.

 If the access is specified symbolically, consumers SHOULD NOT use it to check that the directory entry is of the right type.
 (Rationale: make symbolic and non-symbolic access bytes symmetrical.
 Maybe it's arguable though.)